AndreiVasilev/Poker_Game_Engine/README.md

 Sample Input: 8, 8, 11, 14
 Sample Output: 2
 ```
 If the ranks were equal, then that means the two players have the same type of hand.
 To determine a winner, the cards are looked at which were saved earlier as integer values.
 The handHigh value is the value such as the 4 in a full house 44466.
 If one player has 44466 and the other has 77722.
-The handhigh value of 7 will beat the value of 4 and the second hand will win.
+The handHigh value of 7 will beat the value of 4 and the second hand will win.
 In the event of a total tie, such as two equal two pairs like 24488 and 44889 then the hand with the highest card wins, which would be the 9.

 #Conclusion